Recent News

 • Conservation benefits: Glyphosate-based herbicides help farmers deliver crops to markets while promoting sustainable farming by reducing soil tillage, soil erosion and carbon emissions.

 • Extensive scientific backing: The extensive body of scientific research on glyphosate-based herbicides over four decades, as well as the assessments of the EPA and other leading health regulators worldwide, support the conclusion that Roundup™ can be used safely and is not carcinogenic.
-Glyphosate and Bayer’s glyphosate-based herbicides are among the most thoroughly studied products of their kind – more than 7,000 scientific studies have now been reviewed by regulators through relevant regulatory registration processes.
+Glyphosate and Bayer’s glyphosate-based herbicides are among the most thoroughly studied products of their kind – the glyphosate renewal process in the EU included a literature search of 7,000 scientific articles within the open, published literature.

 • Not carcinogenic: The 2018 publication by Dr. Gabriella Andreotti and others on the Agricultural Health Study, a large prospective cohort study sponsored by the National Institutes of Health, established that real-world exposure to glyphosate-based herbicides does not increase the risk of non-Hodgkin’s lymphoma (NHL) when adjusted for the use of other pesticides.
 Other studies have reached similar conclusions, including a 2022 study by epidemiologist and biostatistician Dr. Anneclaire De Roos, the Leon Agricoh Consortium meta-analysis and the North American Pooled Project studies.

-• Additionally, research by biostatistician Dr. Cristian Tomasetti, Director of the Center for Cancer Prevention at City of Hope, and Bert Vogelstein, Professor of Oncology at Johns Hopkins, demonstrates that over 95% of the mutations that lead to NHL are caused by naturally occurring replication errors, and a very small portion are due to environmental or hereditary factors.
-Their conclusions have been widely accepted by leaders in the field of cancer prevention, and Dr. Tomasetti’s work has been cited over 10,000 times in published literature.
+• Additionally, research by biostatistician Dr. Cristian Tomasetti, Director of the Center for Cancer Prevention at City of Hope, and Bert Vogelstein, Professor of Oncology at Johns Hopkins, demonstrates that the overwhelming majority of mutations that lead to NHL are caused by naturally occurring replication errors, and a very small portion are due to environmental or hereditary factors.
+Their conclusions have been widely accepted by leaders in the field of cancer prevention, and Dr. Tomasetti’s work has been cited over 12,000 times in published literature.

 • Favorable conclusions of regulators and international agencies around the world: Leading health regulators worldwide, including the U.S. EPA, support the conclusion that Roundup™ is safe to use and glyphosate is not carcinogenic.
-Most recently, the European Food Safety Authority (EFSA) ‘did not identify any critical areas of concern’ impacting public health or the environment in their review of glyphosate in July 2023.
-In May 2022, as part of the European Union’s glyphosate renewal process, the European Chemicals Agency’s Committee for Risk Assessment found that ‘Based on a wide-ranging review of scientific evidence, the committee again concludes that classifying glyphosate as a carcinogen is not justified.’
+In November 2023, the EU Commission announced that it will re-approve glyphosate for 10 years, following the favorable scientific assessments by its health and safety agencies, including the European Chemicals Agency (ECHA) and European Food Safety Authority (EFSA), which ‘did not identify any critical areas of concern’ impacting public health or the environment in their review of glyphosate in July 2023.
 In June 2021, the Assessment Group on Glyphosate (AGG) completed their draft assessment of the 2020 glyphosate dossier – including the new genotoxicity studies that meet the 2016 standards – and stated ‘The AGG proposes that classification of glyphosate as for germ cell mutagenicity genotoxic or mutagenic is not justified.’

 Recent Media Statements